AlexeyVasilyev240597/indicator/README.md

 $$ \boldsymbol{y}^* = \underset{{\boldsymbol{y}}, \beta > 0}{\textrm{argmin }} M_+^2(u_h, \boldsymbol{y},\beta). $$

 ### How to use
-The user must upload the parameters of his task into the workspace (can be exported from __pdeModeler__) and pass them to the constructor of Indicator. <br>
+User must upload the parameters of his task into the workspace (can be exported from __pdeModeler__) and pass them to the constructor of Indicator. <br>
 The indicator can then be obtained by calling the _getIndicator_ method with the _projection_type_ argument (can be “AG” or “MP”). <br>
 Finnaly, the field of the indicator can be marked and plotted using the _marker_ and _plotFld_ methods respectively.